NatasaMiric/the-petrovaradin-catacombs/README.md

 * About Section

   * About section will allow users to find out some informations about the fortress and it's underground tunnels.
-  * It consist of two boxes that are responsive.
+  * It consist of two boxes with the text that are responsive.
 On large screen sizes boxes are positioned horizontally and on smaller screen sizes vertically.

 * Tour Guide Section